zeditor01/cdc_examples/C013_LDAP.md

 If you use the LDAP option, then you have two further options.
 1. Authentication only, where an authenticated user can then perform any CDC Access Server tasks.
-2. Authentication and Authorisation, where specific privileges against specific CDC datastores are controlled.
+2. Authentication and Authorisation, where specific privileges against specific CDC datastores are controlled at the Access Server.

 Whichever LDAP option you choose, the CDC agent itself is subject to whatever authentication and authorisation controls are implement at the various data sources.
 Whether z/OS or Linux, this would normally be a mixture of OS Authentication and associated DBMS authorisation.

+<h3 id="1.3">1.3 Embedded Access Server</h3>

-It is possible to use an "embedded" Access Server, that is installed as part of the Management console, as depicted below.
+It is also possible to use an "embedded" Access Server, that is installed as part of the Management console, as depicted below.

 ![CDC Components](images/cdc/cdcsec03.png)